-Outputs describe and count what we do, whom we reach, and represent products or services we produce.
+Outputs describe and count what we do and whom we reach and represent products or services we produce.
 Processes deliver outputs; what is produced at the end of a process is an output.

-For example, A Ph.D. program goal output might 10 new PhD students.
+For example, in a PhD student recruitment process, the output might be 10 new PhD students.
 At the end of a degree program, the output might be a certain number of graduates.
-Another example of output could be the number of graduates at the end of a degree program.